Lewis Milestone: Ocean's 11 (1960)

-Milestone accepted an offer from Warner Bros. to produce and direct comedy-heist film Ocean's 11 (1960) for Dorchester Studios.
-The story by George Clayton Johnson concerns of group of ex-military comrades who orchestrate an elaborate burglary of Las Vegas's biggest casinos.
-The movie stars the Rat Pack led by Frank Sinatra, who like the director, had been a supporter of the Committee for the First Amendment during the Red Scare.
+Milestone accepted an offer from Warner Bros. to produce and direct the comedy-heist film Ocean's 11 for Dorchester Studios.
+The story by George Clayton Johnson concerns a group of ex-military comrades who orchestrate an elaborate burglary of Las Vegas's biggest casinos.
+The movie stars the Rat Pack led by Frank Sinatra, who, like the director, had been a supporter of the Committee for the First Amendment during the Red Scare.
 Milestone's earlier success with comedy films and combat sagas may have influenced Warner's decision to choose Milestone for the film.

 The film's screenplay, which Millichap (1981) called "preposterous", was written by Harry Brown and Charles Lederer.
-Millichap (1981) said Milestone delivered a film that equivocates between a pure satire of American acquisitiveness or its celebration.
-The film was a box-office success but critics have widely dismissed it as unworthy of Milestone's talents.
+Millichap (1981) said Milestone delivered a film that equivocates between a pure satire of American acquisitiveness and its celebration.
+The film was a box-office success, but critics have widely dismissed it as unworthy of Milestone's talents.
 According to film critic David Walsh:

 [H]owever history had contrived to drop the somewhat improbable project in his lap, Milestone no doubt worked away conscientiously on Ocean's 11.
 He probably had little choice in the matter.
 Even in the last days of the studio system, directors were more or less at the beck and call of the studio chiefs.
-The more talented, working within an institutional strait jacket, struggled to imbue their genre projects with personal and social meaning, with varying degrees of success.
+The more talented, working within an institutional straitjacket, struggled to imbue their genre projects with personal and social meaning, with varying degrees of success.